Human rights in Saudi Arabia: Independent

 The Committee for the Defense of Human Rights in the Arabian Peninsula is a Saudi Arabian human rights organization based in Beirut since 1992.

 The Human Rights First Society applied unsuccessfully for a governmental license in 2002, but was allowed to function informally.
 The Association for the Protection and Defense of Women's Rights in Saudi Arabia was created in 2007 and is also unlicensed.

 The Saudi Civil and Political Rights Association (ACPRA) was created in 2009.
 One of its co-founders, Mohammed Saleh al-Bejadi, was arbitrarily arrested by Mabahith, the internal security agency, on 21 March 2011, during the 2011 Saudi Arabian protests.
 Al-Bejadi was charged in the Specialized Criminal Court in August 2011 for "insurrection against the ruler, instigating demonstrations, and speaking with foreign [media] channels".
 Another co-founder, Mohammad Fahad al-Qahtani, was charged for his human rights activities in June 2012.

-In March 2021, Amnesty International concerning the health of co-founder of the now disbanded Saudi Civil and Political Rights Association Mohammad Fahad al-Qahtani, raised a waiver over the activist not being allowed to communicate after testing positive for COVID-19.
-The organisation reiterated its calls on the Saudi Arabian authorities to release prisoners who have been imprisoned; solely for peacefully exercising their rights to freedom of expression and peaceful assembly.

 Sixteen people who tried to create a human rights organization in 2007 were arrested in February 2007, charged in August 2010, and convicted on 22 November 2011 of "forming a secret [organization], attempting to seize power, incitement against the King, financing terrorism, and money laundering" and sentenced by the Specialized Criminal Court to 5–30 years' imprisonment, to be followed by travel bans.
 They appealed on 22 January 2012.

 The Society for Development and Change was created to campaign for equal human rights for Shia Muslims in Eastern Province, Saudi Arabia.
 The organisation calls for a constitution and elected legislature for Eastern Province.
 The European Saudi Organisation for Human Rights, which started operating around 2013, campaigns for Saudi human rights in general, including reports on what its leader Ali Adubisi describes as the Saudi government's "war" against the Eastern Province.
 ALQST is a Saudi human rights organisation created in August 2014 by Yahya Assiri, with a Saudi-based team for collecting evidence and a London-based team for reports and human rights campaigning.